Driving in Phuket

 Driving in Phuket is certainly an experience and by far the best way to see the Island's amazing scenery.

-But, be warned it's not for the faint hearted!
+But, be warned driving in Phuket it's not for the faint hearted!

-If you are planning on driving a car or motorbike in Phuket, ensure that you have an international drivers license and travel insurance.
+If you are planning on driving a car or motorbike in Phuket, ensure that you have an international drivers license for the type of vehicle you plan to rent and travel insurance.

 The next step is to decide if you you would prefer to drive, a motorcycle or a car.

-The preferred choice of ours is to hire a car, however over recent years, we have also hired motorbikes.
+Our preferred choice is to hire a car, however, over recent years, we have also hired motorbikes.

 Cars are a much safer option for driving around the Island, however they are also more expensive to rent.